tomma5o/claxed/README.md

   </div>
 );

-// Note: All the falsy value are stripped from the output
+// Note: All the falsy values are stripped from the output
 ```

 ## Roadmap